ibm-cloud-docs/openwhisk/pkg_event_streams.md

 ## Event Streams events source
 {: #eventstreams_events}

 You can create a trigger that reacts when messages are posted to an {{site.data.keyword.messagehub_full}} instance by using feeds.
-Learn how to create {{site.data.keyword.messagehub}} triggers with or without {{site.data.keyword.Bluemix}}, listen for messages, and handle batched messages.
+Learn how to create {{site.data.keyword.messagehub}} triggers with or without {{site.data.keyword.cloud}}, listen for messages, and handle batched messages.
 {: shortdesc}

 ## {{site.data.keyword.messagehub}} package